evogelsa/dcs-real-weather/cmd/realweather/README.md

   * The options section is used for configuring various behaviors of Real Weather.
   * `options.time`: table
+    * These settings determine how Real Weather updates the mission time
     * `options.time.enable`: boolean
       * This setting enables or disables Real Weather's time updating.
 If enabled, Real Weather will update the time of your mission.